 The world-wide pandemic forced businesses in the U.S. to adapt to new ways to conduct business.
 Many businesses seemed to think these were temporary measures, making empty promises to employees that they would be open to making these changes permanent.
 Now these same businesses are reneging on their promises, calling their employees to return to the office and receiving pushback.

 Businesses did not seem to realize how the lockdowns would affect the mindset of employees.
-Many employees realized the old work-life balance was untenable and are looking for new ways to earn income.
+Many employees realized the old work model was untenable and began looking for new ways of earning income.
+No work-life balance was possible.
 Employees want flexibility, work-life balance, higher pay, benefits.
 People just want to enjoy their lives with minimal stress.

 Quarantine has given us all time and solitude to think—a risk for any individual, and a threat to any status quo.https://www.theatlantic.com/ideas/archive/2021/05/post-pandemic-dont-want-to-reenter-society/619045/